David Silveria

-David Randall Silveria (born September 21, 1972) is an American drummer, best known as the original drummer for nu metal band Korn from 1993 until leaving the band in 2006.
+David Randall Silveria (born September 21, 1972) is an American musician, best known as the original drummer for nu metal band Korn from 1993 until leaving the band in 2006.
 He then became the drummer for Infinika, which was formed in 2012 and disbanded in 2015.

-As of 2019, Silveria was the drummer of a band called Breaking in a Sequence (B.I.A.S).

-Biography
+History

 1993–2006: Korn

-Born in San Leandro, California, Silveria was raised in Bakersfield.
+Born in San Leandro, California, Silveria was raised in Bakersfield and attended South High School.
 He was one of the original five members of the nu metal band Korn, alongside Brian "Head" Welch, James "Munky" Shaffer, Reginald "Fieldy" Arvizu, and Jonathan Davis.
 Korn proceeded to popularize the nu metal subgenre in the music industry, selling over 40 million albums worldwide.
 Silveria sat out a part of the "Sick and Twisted 2000" and "Summer Sanitarium" tours due to injury, with Mike Bordin from Faith No More filling in on drums.
 Silveria then returned for the album recording of Untouchables, Silveria's own explanation for the issue was that he "hits too fucking hard".

 On December 13, 2006, after the tour in support of See You on the Other Side, it was announced that Silveria would be going on hiatus, and Jonathan Davis later said Silveria would "probably not" appear on their next album.
 In 2009, after working with several different temporary drummers, Ray Luzier was announced as the official replacement.

 2006–2012: Leaving Korn and hiatus

-For the first time in three years Silveria appeared promoting Lil' Kim in Dancing with the Stars, he also introduced himself as "David Silveria from Korn".
+For the first time in three years, Silveria made an appearance, promoting Lil' Kim in Dancing with the Stars; he also introduced himself as "David Silveria from Korn".
 In May 2010, he appeared as a model for Remetee clothing.